-To date, Ecuador has 37 active international proceedings as reported by the Attorney General's Office.16
+According to the latest statement, Ecuador has 38 active international proceedings as reported by the Attorney General’s Office.

 Enforcement of international arbitral awards in Ecuador

-- that all the formalities required by the state (lex arbitri) where the award was rendered were observed;
+- the award complies with all the formalities required by the state in which it was rendered;